fishinthecalculator/gocix/doc/README.md

 ` port ` (default: ` "7700" ` ) (type: string)
 The port where meilisearch will be exposed.

+` shepherd-requirement ` (default: ` (user-processes) ` ) (type: list)
+A list of Shepherd services that will be waited for before starting Meilisearch.

-` master-key ` (type: sops-secret)
+` master-key ` (type: string)
-Sets the instance’s master key, automatically protecting all routes except GET /health.
+The file name of the secrets containing the instance’s master key, automatically protecting all routes except GET /health.
 This means you will need a valid API key to access all other endpoints.

 ` datadir ` (default: ` "/var/lib/meilisearch/meili_data" ` ) (type: string)
 The directory where meilisearch writes state.

 ` database-path ` (default: ` "/var/lib/meilisearch/data.ms" ` ) (type: string)
 The directory used by meilisearch database to store state.

-` secrets-directory ` (default: ` "/run/secrets" ` ) (type: string)
-The directory where secrets are looked for.

 ` network ` (type: maybe-string)
 The docker network where the meilisearch container will be attached.